iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 ==
 He didn't want to have to become absentee

-The new acyclic graph he called it a tree!
+So the new acyclic graph he called it a tree!

 ==
 Gus was exhausted